 How to get to and from Santorini port

-Sometimes you can also find taxies waiting inside the port for people to disembark the ferries, but these are less reliable than the public bus.
+Sometimes you can also find taxis waiting inside the port for people to disembark the ferries, but these are less reliable than the public bus.

 My experience taking the ferry to Santorini

 We booked airplane-type seats which are a bit larger and more comfortable than the cheaper options.
-These are also reserved seats, while the later get occupied on a first come first served basis.
+These are also reserved seats, while the latter get occupied on a first come first served basis.